Holding Retailers Responsible for Dangerous Products

 How Walmart Customers Are Holding the Retailer Accountable

-The legal issues in Walmart cases arise from what customers were told at the point of purchase, whether warnings adequately conveyed the risks of invisible alcohol flames and flame jetting, and what steps Walmart may have taken after becoming aware of injury reports.
+The legal questions in these cases often center on what customers were told when they bought the product.
+That includes whether the warnings properly explained the dangers of invisible alcohol flames and sudden flame jetting, and what actions Walmart may have taken after reports of serious burn injuries began to surface.

 Cases against Walmart examine several critical factors: